 In the first quarter of fiscal year 2024, as part of a regular review of our Outside Director Compensation Policy, and in consultation with our independent compensation consultant, the Board approved amendments to the Outside Director Compensation Policy to increase each non-employee director's annual equity award from having a grant date fair value equal to \$185,000 to having a grant date fair value equal to \$200,000.
 In addition, the Outside Director Compensation Policy was amended to increase the initial equity award received by a non-employee director from having a grant date fair value equal to \$185,000 to having a grant date fair value equal to \$200,000.
-The changes to the initial equity award are effective as of the 2024 annual meeting.
-Furthermore, effective as of February 14, 2024, each non-employee director who serves on the Technology and Cybersecurity Committee, will be eligible to receive an annual cash retainer of \$5,000.
+The changes to the initial equity award and annual equity award are effective as of the 2024 annual meeting.
+Furthermore, effective as of February 14, 2024, each non-employee director who serves on the Technology and Cybersecurity Committee will be eligible to receive an annual cash retainer of \$5,000, or in the case of the chair of the Technology and Cybersecurity Committee, an annual cash retainer of \$10,000.